Bob Knight: Dismissal from Indiana

 In a March 2017 interview on The Dan Patrick Show, Knight stated that he had no interest in ever returning to Indiana.
-When host Dan Patrick commented that most of the administration that had fired Knight seventeen years earlier were no longer there, Knight said, "I hope they’re all dead."
+When host Dan Patrick commented that most of the administration that had fired Knight seventeen years earlier were no longer there, Knight said, "I hope they're all dead."

+Knight ultimately returned to Assembly Hall at halftime of Indiana's game against Purdue on February 8, 2020, and received a rousing standing ovation.
+It was the first Indiana game attended by Knight since his dismissal by the school 20 years prior.

 Texas Tech

-Following his dismissal from Indiana, Knight took a season off and was on the lookout for coaching vacancies.
-He accepted the head coaching position at Texas Tech, although his hiring was opposed by a faculty group that was led by Walter Schaller.
+Following his dismissal from Indiana, Knight took a season off while on the lookout for coaching vacancies.
+He accepted the head coaching position at Texas Tech University, although his hiring was opposed by a faculty group led by Walter Schaller, associate professor of philosophy.
 When he was introduced at the press conference, Knight quipped, "This is without question the most comfortable red sweater I've had on in six years."

 Knight quickly improved the program, which had not been to an NCAA tournament since 1996.
-He led the team to postseason appearances in each of his first four years at the school (three NCAA Championship tournaments and one NIT).
+He led the Red Raiders to postseason appearances in each of his first four years at the school (three NCAA Championship tournaments and one NIT).
 After a rough 2006 season, the team improved in 2007, finishing 21–13 and again making it to the NCAA tournament, where it lost to Boston College in the first round.
 The best performance by the Red Raiders under Knight came in 2005 when they advanced as far as the Sweet Sixteen.
 In both 2006 and 2007 under Knight, Texas Tech defeated two Top 10-ranked teams in consecutive weeks.
-During Knight's first six years at Texas Tech, the Red Raiders won 126 games, an average of 21 wins per season.
+During Knight's first six years at Texas Tech, the Red Raiders won 126 games.

+During Knight's coaching at Texas Tech, Knight was also involved in several controversies.
+In March 2006, a student's heckling at Baylor University resulted in Knight having to be restrained by a police officer.
+The incident was not severe enough to warrant any action from the Big 12 Conference.